Why backup your iPhone?

 Find out how to back up iPhone to an external hard drive.

-1. Backup iPhone to iCloud
+2. Backup iPhone to iCloud

 The downsides here are that you only get 5GB of free iCloud storage space.
 If you need more, you'll have to pay for it.
 It is also worth noting that iCloud backups do not contain your music, playlists and other audio / video content, and you can't access iCloud backups to selectively copy out specific songs, messages etc.

-What does iCloud backup include?
+What does an iCloud backup include?

 Here's how to back up iPhone with iCloud...

-- Open 'Settings' from the app screen on your iPhone.
+- Open "Settings" from the app screen on your iPhone.

-- Tap your username entry.
+- Tap your username entry and then choose "iCloud".

 Summary (iCloud):